-Emmanuel Cannady is a 4th-year PhD student in Sociology at the University of Notre Dame.
+Emmanuel Cannady is a 5th-Year PhD candidate at the University of Notre Dame.
 He is a College of Arts and Letters Dean’s Fellow, a Graduate Student Affiliate of the Klau Center for Human Rights, and a Gender Studies Graduate Minor.
-Emmanuel is interested in questions that deal broadly with race and ethnicity, trauma, racialization, family, social movements, and the sociology of knowledge.
-His main research agenda interrogates the racialized meanings of interpersonal interactions across different contexts including social movement organizations, bystander scenarios, friendships, and partner selection to reveal the complex reality of race in the 21st century.
+Emmanuel’s research deals broadly with race and ethnicity, trauma, racialization, family, social movements, and the sociology of knowledge.
+His main research agenda interrogates the racialized meanings of interpersonal interactions across different contexts, including social movement organizations, bystander intervention, friendships, and partner selection to reveal the complex reality of race in the 21st century.
 For his dissertation, Emmanuel participates in a chapter of the Black Lives Matter Global Network to investigate how intersecting levels of trauma affect activists’ creation and deployment of different types of knowledge.

-Before joining the University of Notre Dame Sociology Department, Emmanuel was an Assistant Director in the Gender Relations Center and held an Adjunct Faculty appointment at the University of Notre Dame.
+Before his graduate work, Emmanuel was an Assistant Director in the Gender Relations Center at the University of Notre Dame.
 During his tenure, he also created and co-instructed one of the nation’s first credited seminars exclusively interrogating White Privilege.
-He holds an MSEd in Student Affair Administration in Higher Education and a BS in Mathematics both from the University of Wisconsin-La Crosse.
+He holds an MSEd in Student Affairs Administration in Higher Education and a BS in Mathematics both from the University of Wisconsin-La Crosse.

 Title: "Street Smarts or Book Smarts?
 Liberation, Trauma, and Knowledge Deployment within Black Lives Matter Activism"